-But even the most lackluster of smartphones represents an epic leap in technology from a decade ago.
+But even the most lackluster of smartphones represents a leap in technology from a decade ago.
 And that means you don’t have to buy the No.1-rated phone to get a great product.

-All but 14 of the 50 models currently in CR’s ratings have earned our recommendation.
-The top 20 are separated by just nine points.
+All but 20 of the 50 models currently in CR’s ratings have earned our recommendation.
+And the top 20 are separated by just a few points.

-So which is best smartphone for you?
+So which is the best smartphone for you?
 Well, that depends.
 Are you willing to spend a little or a lot?
-Is daylong battery life your first priority, or is it a cutting-edge camera setup?
+Is daylong battery life your first priority or is a cutting-edge camera setup what you covet most?